chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/incline-3d-composite-mixer-with-pbt-impeller/incline-3d-composite-mixer-with-pbt-impeller.rst

 Mesh definition
 ~~~~~~~~~~~~~~~

-The mesh is define using a simple cube with an initial mesh refinement of 4.
+The mesh is defined using a simple cube with an initial mesh refinement of 4.

 .. code-block:: text